amenjalal94/amenjalal94.github.io/README.md

 ###  How the rural poor cope with a climate catastrophe: Evidence from Pakistan's 2022 floods
 (with [Pol Simpson](https://www.lse.ac.uk/economics/people/research-students/polly-simpson))

-_One year follow-up completed; supported by the IGC, STEG and Center for International Development at Harvard University_
+_One year follow-up completed_

+_Supported by the IGC, STEG and Center for International Development at Harvard University_

 <details>